mingkaic/defector/README.md

 We remove all tokens used less than 3 times across all projects

+We remove all noise identified by CLNI using edit distance supplied in https://github.com/Martinsos/edlib

 ### Inject Faults (Experiment)

 We will not specify a bug file `bug.csv`.
 Instead, we inject faults into token vectors